Stray Buddy

 Estimated 20,000 human rabies deaths annually

-& more than 3 crore stray dogs on Indian streets:
+& about 6 crore dogs on Indian streets:

 how to coexist?